 - An arrow has one motion and the mind another.
 Even when pausing, even when weighing conclusions, the mind is moving forward, toward its goal.

 - Nature gives and nature takes away.
 Anyone with sense and humility will tell her, “Give and take what you please,” not out of defiance, but out of obedience and goodwill.

 - Stop talking about what the good man is like, and just be one.

 - Why all this guesswork?
 You can see what needs to be done.
 If you can see the road, follow it.
 Cheerfully, without turning back.
 If not, hold up and get the best advice you can.
 If anything gets in the way, forge on ahead, making good use of what you have on hand, sticking to what seems right.

-Scott Moye is an award winning history educator and collector of Arkansas folklore.
+Scott Moye is author of the book “Think Like An Odd Fellow!
+Wisdom and Self-Improvement in 21st Century Odd Fellowship.”
+He is an award winning history educator and collector of Arkansas folklore.
 He grew up on a cotton farm and is currently a museum worker.
 Hobbies include: old house restoration, writing, amateur radio, Irish traditional music, archery, craft beer, old spooky movies, and street performance.
 He is a member of Marshall Lodge #1, in Marshall, Arkansas, and is a founder of Heart In Hand Blog.